-Apply to be a Museum Associate, intern, federal work-study student, volunteer or Advisory Council member.
-Here, you have direct access to the professionals who work at all levels of the museum.
+Apply to be a Think Tank member, Gallery Guide, intern, or volunteer.
+Here, you have direct access to the professionals who work in all areas of the museum.

 We encourage students from across the campus to apply for internships at the museum.
 Interns work closely with the museum staff in every department.
-Internship projects have included creating lessons for preK–12 school groups, working on our website, conducting research on our collection, creating videos for exhibitions, and contributing to the blog.
+Internship projects have included creating tour content, managing our social media, conducting research on our collection, and creating videos for exhibitions.
 To see which internships are available and apply, please contact Amy Tatro, Assistant to the Director.